-The state's 9 CMVEU Troopers conduct Level 2 and 3 driver and vehicle inspections primarily roadside and during the course of traffic enforcement activities.
+The state's CMVEU Troopers conduct Level 2 and 3 driver and vehicle inspections primarily roadside and during the course of traffic enforcement activities.
 These activities are detailed as part of the State's crash reduction goal.
 Five inspectors are certified for passenger carrier inspections.
-Four inspectors are certified for Haz-Mat inspections.
+Six inspectors are certified for Haz-Mat inspections.
+One inspector is certified for Radioactive Materials.
 Level 1 inspections are completed at the state's two fixed facilities and at identified roadside locations suitable for safe performance.
 CMVEU Troopers additionally conduct level 1,2,and 3 inspections in the course of portable weight enforcement duties away from the state's fixed facilities.
 CMVEU Troopers have a rotating schedule with assignments at two fixed inspection facilities located in New Castle County as well as mobile operations at suitable roadside locations throughout the state including Kent and Sussex Counties.